 20. Grab Iced Coffee at Artista de Café

-When in La Antigua Guatemala, you must try café Antigüeño (or simply, Antiguan coffee).
+When in Antigua, you must try café Antigüeño (or simply, Antiguan coffee).
 One of my favorite cafes in Antigua is Artista de Café.
 As the name implies, these guys really know the art of coffee!

-If you’re anything like me, you will absolutely be enamored with this cozy, minimalist space.
+If you’re anything like me, you’ll be absolutely enamored with this cozy, minimalist space.
 Its inspiring atmosphere and the scrumptious caramel (iced) coffee always hit the spot!
 I loved to go there and work for a few hours on my laptop while enjoying a drink and a homemade dessert.

 📍 5ta Avenida Sur No. 34A (5 blocks down from the Santa Catalina Arch)